-On 02 Nov 1943, this aircraft departed Yunnanyi, China at 0840 for Misamari, India.
-It was assigned to the Air Transport Command.
+This aircraft departed Yunnanyi, China at 0840 CST for Misamari, India on 02 Nov 1943.
+The aircraft was assigned to the Air Transport Command.

-No radio contacts were received from aircraft after its departure from Yunnanyi.
-Airplane did not arrive in Misamari, and it was listed as missing.
-The cause of the loss is unknown, as the weather was reportedly good and the airplane was new.
-This ship might have been brought down by Jap fighter aircraft operating over northern Burma.
+No radio contacts were received from the aircraft after its departure from Yunnanyi.
+It did not arrive in Misamari and was listed as missing.
+The cause of the loss is unknown, as the weather was reportedly good and the aircraft was new.
+It’s possible it was brought down by Japanese fighter aircraft operating over northern Burma.

-On 09 Oct 1944, the ATC search and rescue team at Ft.
-Hertz, Burma heard about a US plane wreckage being found high in the mountains NW of the Burma border.
-They went to the site and identified it as being this aircraft.
-All 3 crew members were found and identified, and their remains were buried at the site.
+The ATC search and rescue team at Ft.
+Hertz, Burma received a report on 09 Oct 1944 about a US aircraft wreck found high in the mountains in northeastern India, just across the border from Burma.
+They went to the wreckage site and identified it as being this aircraft.
+All 3 crew members were found and identified and their remains were buried at the site.
 Dead: 3.